KiCad/kicad-source-mirror/Documentation/development/compiling.md

 ## Cairo 2D Graphics Library ## {#cairo}

-The [Cairo][] 2D graphics library is used as a fallback rendering canvas when OpenGL is no available and is always required to build KiCad.
+The [Cairo][] 2D graphics library is used as a fallback rendering canvas when OpenGL is not available and is always required to build KiCad.

 ## Python Programming Language ## {#python}